T-Rodgers/MoviesForYou/README.md

 # MoviesForYou

 This application shows the Top 20 current popular movies from the Movie Database.
+Movies are updated Daily

 ## Overview
 Movies are able to be sorted by popularity or by vote average.